circleci/circleci-docs/jekyll/_cci2/oss.md

 **Note:**
-If you are building an open source project on macOS, contact billing@circleci.com to enable the additional containers.
+If you are building an open source project on macOS, contact billing@circleci.com to enable these additional containers.

 ## Security

-While open source can be a liberating practice, be sure that you are not liberating sensitive information:
+While open source can be a liberating practice, take care not to liberate sensitive information.

-- If your repository is public, your CircleCI project and its build logs will also be public.
+- If your repository is public, your CircleCI project and its build logs is also public.
 Pay attention to the information you choose to print.
-- While environment variables set in the CircleCI application are hidden from the public, these variables will be shared in [forked pull requests](#pass-secrets-to-builds-from-forked-pull-requests) unless explicitly blocked.
+- While environment variables set in the CircleCI application are hidden from the public, these variables will be shared in [forked PRs](#pass-secrets-to-builds-from-forked-pull-requests) unless explicitly blocked.

 ## Features and Settings for Open Source Projects